 British Airways Flight Rescheduling

-Rescheduling online is the fastest and easiest way.
+Rescheduling online is usually the quickest method.

-- Go to Manage My Booking.
+- Log in to your account or open Manage My Booking.

 - Select Change/Cancel Booking.